-The Redskins hired Burns to be their special teams coordinator Monday, a league source confirmed.
-One team official said the move was not yet official, but it is expected to be announced Tuesday.
+The Redskins have hired Burns to be their special teams coordinator Monday, a league source confirmed.
+One high-ranking team official said “not yet” when asked about the move, but it is expected to be made official Tuesday.
 Burns spent the past six seasons as an assistant coach with Denver after being hired by Shanahan in 2007 as a special teams assistant.
-Burns takes over for Danny Smith, who left to join Pittsburgh's staff after nine seasons with Washington.
+Burns takes over for Danny Smith, who left to join Pittsburgh’s staff after nine seasons with Washington.
 Some players, including Pro Bowler, and pending free agent, Lorenzo Alexander, had publicly said they hoped Smith’s assistant Richard Hightower w

 Burns, who played for T.C.
 Williams High School in Alexandria, spent 13 years in the NFL, including 11 with Denver in a career that started as a seventh-round pick in 1994.
-He was a special teams standout on the Broncos teams that won the Super Bowl after the 1997 and 1998 seasons.
+He was a special teams standout on the Broncos’ teams that won the Super Bowl after the 1997 and ’98 seasons.

-A 2007 interview revealed his thoughts on special teams.
+A 2007 interview reveals his thoughts on special teams.